 - Everyone will still have purposes and jobs to fulfill, but we will be doing what we were made for, and we’ll be a part of what makes our hearts come fully alive!
 Imagine having a purpose without tedium!
 Purpose and pleasure together!

 - Imagine an Earth with all of its resources fully available again.
-If we were able to make it to the moon, think about where we’ll be able to go (if we desire to) that is so far beyond the moon that we can’t even comprehend the distance or the experience!
+In our past, we were able to make it to the moon.
+Think about where we’ll be able to go (if we desire to) that is so far beyond the moon that we can’t even comprehend the distance or the experience!

 My friends, are you excited about Heaven?
 Are your “thoughts on things above,” as Scripture directs?

-Do both yourself and the Kingdom a big favor, and equip yourselves with information on both of these subjects: the full Gospel and Heaven.
+Do both yourself and the Kingdom a big favor: Equip yourselves with information on both of these subjects: the full Gospel and Heaven.
 Not only will you be better capable of explaining salvation, but you’ll also come away from your studies so much more heartened!

 In the words of the Apostle Paul, who also spoke about what to expect after exiting this present life, “Encourage each other with these words.”